t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Based on this definition, several privacy threats and challenges have been documented {{Ziegeldorf}} and {{RFC6973}}:

 1. Identification - refers to the identification of the users and their objects.
-2. Localization - relates to the capability of locating a user and even tracking him.
+2. Localization - relates to the capability of locating a user and even tracking them.
-3. Profiling - is about creating a profile of the user and her preferences.
+3. Profiling - is about creating a profile of the user and their preferences.
 4. Interaction - occurs when a user has been profiled and a given interaction is preferred, presenting (for example, visually) some information that discloses private information.
 5. Lifecycle transitions - take place when devices are, for example, sold without properly removing private data.
 6. Inventory attacks - happen if specific information about (smart) objects in possession of a user is disclosed.